swmarc/ytw/README.md

 * `bash ytw.sh ChannelName` # Use channel name from behind `@` eg. https://youtube.com/@ChannelName
 * Carefully read the instructions if running the script the first time for a channel.
+* Optional: For `Discord` notifications create a file called `discord-webhook` in the same directory as `ytw.sh` with the web URL as its content.

 ### Importent notes